braek/braek.github.io/_drafts/lego-power-functions-trains-raspberry-pi.md

 ## Install Apache

 Apache is one of the most popular web servers in the world.
-We will install Apache on the Raspberry Pi and deploy to Flask project to it.
+We will install Apache on the Raspberry Pi and deploy the Flask project to it.

 Install Apache with the following command: